uelichueli/swiyu-admin-ch.github.io/_pages/swiss-profile.md

 The aim is to select features, provide guidelines and to define a set of requirements for new or existing specifications to enable interoperability between Issuers, Wallets and Verifiers of Credentials in the Swiss trust infrastructure for its public beta version.

 **NOTE** <br/> This profile focuses on the Public Beta release and is not complete.
-It reflects the current state of implementation and will evolve in the future to fullfil the requirements of the Swiss trust infrastructure.{: .notice--primary}
+It reflects the current state of implementation and will evolve in the future to fullfil the requirements of the Swiss trust infrastructure.
+{: .notice--primary}

 ## Introduction
 This document defines a set of requirements based on new or existing technical specifications and aims to enable interoperability between Issuers, Wallets and Verifiers of Credentials in the Swiss trust infrastructure during the public beta phase.
 It is intended as an interoperability profile that can be used by implementers.